Skip to content

 4. Reload the config using /nova reload configs or restart the server.

-5. Regenerate the resource pack using /nova resourcePack create.
+5. Regenerate the resource pack using /nova resourcePack build.

 1. Make sure to turn off the resource pack prompt in the config of the plugin providing it.